MicrosoftDocs/azure-docs-powershell/azps-7.4.0/Az.NetAppFiles/Resume-AzNetAppFilesReplication.md

 ## SYNOPSIS
 Resume/Resync the connection on the destination volume.
 If the operation is ran on the source volume it will reverse-resync the connection and sync from source to destination.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.netappfiles/resume-aznetappfilesreplication) for up-to-date information.

 ## SYNTAX

 ### ByFieldsParameterSet (Default)